loader-logo

 By GH Bureau on 04 Jun, 2025

-What is an Electrolyser?
+What is an electrolyzer?

 Electrolysis occurs within the cell stacks when an electric current is applied across the electrolytes.
 The anode attracts the negatively charged hydroxide ions (OH-), releasing oxygen gas (O2).
 The cathode attracts the positively charged hydrogen ions (H+) and releases hydrogen gas (H2).

-What are the kinds of Electrolysers?
+What are the kinds of electrolyzers?

-3. Solid Oxide Electrolysers: Operating at high temperatures (700-800°C), these are the most efficient but are still in the early stages of commercialization.
+3. Solid Oxide Electrolyzers: Operating at high temperatures (700-800°C), these are the most efficient but are still in the early stages of commercialization.
 They can use waste heat from industrial processes, potentially increasing overall system efficiency.

 The cost trade-off between alkaline and PEM is not direct as the latter operates better under varying power conditions, reducing battery storage cost in the system.
-This could make capex for PEM lower than alkaline in certain cases, especially since alkaline requires higher space as well.
+This could make capex for PEM lower than alkaline in certain cases, especially since alkaline requires more space as well.

-What are the applications of Electrolysers?
+What are the applications of electrolyzers?

-Electrolysers are mostly used to produce hydrogen gas.
+Electrolyzers are mostly used to produce hydrogen gas.
 This gas is essential for industrial processes, including ammonia production for fertilizers and fuel for fuel cell applications for the mobility sector (buses, trucks and trains).
 They can be used for energy storage by converting excess electricity from renewable energy sources, such as wind, solar and hydropower, into hydrogen gas.
 The gas can then be compressed, stored and used as needed.
 Hydrogen can also be used for blending into natural gas networks for residential and commercial heating.
-Electrolysers can help balance electrical grids by converting excess renewable energy into storable hydrogen.
+Electrolyzers can help balance electrical grids by converting excess renewable energy into storable hydrogen.

 They are playing a critical role in meeting India’s decarbonization goal of net zero emissions by 2070, as they are used for producing green hydrogen.
 Globally, by 2050, green hydrogen has the potential to reduce CO2 emissions by 20%.
-The Green Hydrogen production capacity in India is projected to reach 5 MMTPA, reducing the reliance on import of fossil fuels and curtailing the cumulative imports of fossil fuels worth INR 1 trillion (US$12.03 billion) by 2030.
+The green hydrogen production capacity in India is projected to reach 5 MMTPA, reducing the reliance on import of fossil fuels and curtailing the cumulative imports of fossil fuels worth INR 1 trillion (US$12.03 billion) by 2030.

 Who are the key manufacturers in India?

 The Strategic Interventions for Green Hydrogen Transition (SIGHT) program is a key component of the National Green Hydrogen Mission set up by the government in January 2023.
-It promotes research and development to accelerate technological advancements in Green Hydrogen production.
+It promotes research and development to accelerate technological advancements in green hydrogen production.
 The tender for selection of Electrolyser Manufacturers (EM) for setting up manufacturing capacities for Electrolysers in India under SIGHT Scheme (Tranche-I), was awarded on 12th January 2024 to 8 companies for a total capacity of 1,500 MW per annum.

 What are the manufacturing costs?